Hervar77/infinity-doc/mkdocs/api/infinity.noSql.md

 Parameters:

 - collection: `string`
-  >the collection name to check for
+  >The collection name to check for.

 Return type: `boolean`